 Roles and Responsibilities

-The Director of Technology Services and Network Administrator will be designated to oversee the Library's Information Security Program.
+The Director or their designee will be designated to oversee the Library's Information Security Program.
 They will address potential internal and external risks to the security, confidentiality, and integrity of personal information that could result in a compromise as follows:

 - CPI Data Deliberately or Inadvertently Given to Someone via Library Staff: